QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 Such spikes are similar to what is observed in a time series with a Kesten process.
 See [here](https://python.quantecon.org/kesten_processes.html) for a Python implementation.

-## Wealth Dynamics of a Distribution
+## Inequality Measures

+Let's look at how inequality varies with returns on financial assets

 The code above could be used to simulate a number of different households, but it would be relatively slow if the number of households becomes large.

-First, lets write an out-of-place function which simulates a single time-step for a cross section of households.
+First, lets write a function which simulates a single time-step for a cross section of households.

 ```{code-cell} julia
 function step_wealth(w, z, params)